cecomp64/meteor-counter/README.md

 ## Deployment

+**Important:** For full functionality on iOS Safari (geolocation, service workers), the app **must be served over HTTPS**.
+All the hosting options below provide HTTPS automatically.

 This app can be hosted on any static hosting platform.
 Here are the most popular options:

 ### Option 1: Netlify (Recommended)